How to Get Paid in the Philippines by a US Company

 How Contractor Taxation Helps Contractors in the Philippines

-As a contractor, you can avoid any payment, compliance and tax problems by using either a P&I service or umbrella company, who will assist you in getting set up and assuring your client that all is in order locally before work begins.
+As a contractor, you can avoid any payment, compliance and tax problems by using either a P&I service or umbrella company, that will assist you in getting set up and assuring your client that all is in order locally before work begins.
 Given all the requirements, this can be of real benefit for a contractor, especially those who are just starting.

 There is also the advantage of having a third party involved in oversight of the contracting and payment process.
 This minimises the potential for any disputes between you and your client.